-Citizen-generated data (CGD) plays a crucial role in enhancing transparency and accountability in service delivery, especially in resource-constrained environments.
-By empowering citizens to report local service delivery failures, CGD offers ground-level insights that traditional, centralized data collection often overlooks.
+Citizen-generated data (CGD) plays a crucial role in enhancing transparency and accountability in policymaking and service delivery, especially in resource-constrained environments.
+By empowering citizens to provide feedback on the issues that concern them, CGD offers ground-level insights that traditional, centralized data collection often overlooks.
 This empowers marginalised communities to voice their concerns and contributes to more inclusive and participatory governance models.

 Project Name